zhanbei/go-json/README.md

 - [ ] Customizable/Different tags(`jsonFrom`, `jsonTo`) for decoding from and encoding to JSON string.
 - [ ] Customizable JSON struct tag(`customizedJsonTag`), and customizable fall-back JSON struct tag(`json`).
+- [ ] Customizable conversion policy to JSON keys from field names of a struct.